alper-guven/valkeygen/README.md

-# Create Redis Key
+# Create Valkey Key

-A Redis key creation utility.
+A Valkey key creation utility.

-Create `Redis Key Templates`, which include parameters, using a nested config object & use your `Redis Key Template` strings to create Redis Keys.
+Create `Valkey Key Templates`, which include parameters, using a nested config object & use your `Valkey Key Template` strings to create Valkey Keys.

 > This package heavily uses [Template Literal Types](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html) which is available since [TypeScript 4.1](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-1.html) so you need at least this version of Typescript for this package to properly work.